-Special Education Advocacy
+Special Education Advocacy (Fall 2017 – present):

 There are many flaws in all levels of our justice system.
 One shortcoming exists with cases that have been court diverted and put on informal supervision.
 This means that these cases will not go in front of a judge and youth must plead guilty; in return they are kept out of the Juvenile Detention Center and must check in with a probation officer regularly.
-Youth at this level of the juvenile justice system receive no special education services that may help them avoid future run ins with law enforcement.
+Youth at this level of the juvenile justice system receive no special education services (SPED) that may help them avoid future run ins with law enforcement.
 Special education services can make the difference between a youth staying in school and a youth entering the criminal justice system.